ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/checkpoints/line-challenge.md

 * How did you tell your robot to start the line sensor challenge?
 * How did you use the data from the line sensor in your program?
 * Why did you place the line sensor in the spot that it is?
+* How would you automate or simplify the calibration process?